 We have a number of practice rooms with upright pianos.
-Classrooms with grand pianos are available for practice when not being used for classes or lessons.
+Classrooms with grand pianos, when not being used for classes or lessons, are available for use by approved piano students.
 Pomona has all Steinway pianos.

 Will I be able to play a sport and still play in an ensemble?